usask-arg/sasktran2/docs/sphinx/source/users_guide/emissions.md

 ## Combining Thermal Emissions and Solar Irradiance

-If we wish to perform calculations that include both thermal emissions and scattered, we must take care to ensure that the units of the thermal and solar sources are in agreement.
+If we wish to perform calculations that include both thermal emissions and scattered sunlight, we must take care to ensure that the units of the thermal and solar sources are in agreement.
 By default, the solar source terms are normalized by the irradiance at the top of the atmosphere, but thermal emissions are input to sasktran with absolute radiance units (W/m^2/nm/ster).
 To combine these sources we must